AlbertSigsbert/Hotel-Management-System/README.md

 ### Note
 - The system is not yet complete
--  Pull Request are appreciated.
+-  Pull Requests are appreciated.

 ## Author